 What Causes Tooth Cavities

-Tooth cavities, also called dental caries by dentists, are tooth decay.
-Tooth decay is often accelerated by plaque build up.
+Tooth cavities, also called dental caries by dentists, are a sign of tooth decay.
+This problem is accelerated by plaque build up.
 When plaque comes in contact with sugars and starches from foods, it produces acid, which can damage tooth enamel over time and lead to tooth decay.

 Tooth Cavity Symptoms